huntdatacenter/docs/docs/governance/lagtun.md

 ### Referencing

 Resolutions are numbered as follows: item on the agenda, Lagtun meeting number, Ting week number and year.

 To illustrate, resolution **`R6/LT4/T4/21`** means that this was the resolution from item 6 on the agenda in the fourth Lagtun during the fourth Ting week held in 2021.

 Operational clauses inside a resolution are numbered with the item number and letters in alphabetical order.
-For example, **`6(a)`** means that this is the first operational clause of item 6 in this Lagtun.
+For example, **`6(a)`** means that this is the first operational clause of resolution 6 in the given Lagtun.

+## Meeting information

+### Invitations

+Invitations are forwarded on email to ticket holders whom may attend themselves or send deputies.

+### Schedule

+Lagtun is scheduled on Thursdays between 9-11 am CET during the Ting weeks.
+Click here to see [upcoming dates](/tingweek/#dates-and-agendas).

+### Location

+Lagtun meets digitally utilizing NTNU's zoom subscription.

-## Agenda
+### Agenda

 After each Tingweek, we start to identify and allocate new topics for consideration on the next Lagtun.
 Items are typically identified through dialogues among community members and our cloud team.